+Have you ever wondered how you can delegate specific tasks without handing over full control of your affairs?
 A Special Power of Attorney (SPA) is a legal document that grants a person (the agent or attorney-in-fact) specific authority to act on behalf of another person (the principal) in designated matters.
 Unlike a general power of attorney, which grants broad authority, an SPA is limited to specific actions, such as managing real estate transactions or handling financial matters.
-Understanding SPAs is essential for anyone considering this tool, whether to handle property abroad, financial tasks, or personal responsibilities.
-This guide breaks down everything you need to know about SPAs, covering its use, advantages, limitations, and key considerations.

 What is Special Power of Attorney (SPA)?